nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 - **Main Success Scenario (MSS)**:

 1. User views a patient’s medical records (UC10).
-2. User requests to attach a file to a record of a patient
+2. User requests to attach a file to a record of the patient.
-3. User selects a file
+3. User selects a file.
-4. MedBook saves the file to the medical record
+4. MedBook saves the file to the medical record.<br>
+    Use case ends.

 - **Extension**:
-- 2a.
+- 3a.
 User does not choose a file
-  - 2a1.
+  - 3a1.
 MedBook displays an error message.
   - Use case ends.

 ### UC18 - Opening Files

 - **Actor**: User
 - **System**: MedBook
-- **Preconditions**: There is at least one record entry with file attached previously in the patient
+- **Preconditions**: There is at least one record entry with a file attached in the patient
 - **Main Success Scenario (MSS)**:

 1. User requests to view a file attached to a record
-2. MedBook opens the file on the user’s default launcher
+2. MedBook opens the file on the user’s default launcher<br>
+    Use case ends.

 - **Extension**:
 - 1a.
 File does not exist in user’s local storage